ahmadhassan22/netflix-sql-analytics-project/README.md

 ## Purpose

 This project was built as part of my SQL learning journey to practice real interview-style database questions and strengthen my portfolio for data, analytics, and AI-related roles.

+## Key Insights

+Using SQL queries on the Netflix-style dataset, several insights were discovered:

+• Premium users generate the highest total watch time.
+• Sci-Fi and Action genres appear among the most watched categories.
+• A small group of users contributes a large portion of watch activity.
+• Certain titles consistently receive higher ratings across viewers.

+These types of analyses demonstrate how SQL can be used to extract meaningful insights from relational databases.

+## Example Analysis Questions

+This project answers real analytics questions such as:

+• What are the most watched titles?
+• Which users spend the most time watching content?
+• Which genre has the highest engagement?
+• What content receives the highest ratings?
+• Which users watch more content than average?

 ## Author